2.1. Systems of Linear Equations#

 2.1.4.
 Row Reduction and Echelon Forms#

-In Section 2.1.2 we have solved linear systems by eliminating variables from the equations.
+In Section 2.1.2 we have solved linear systems by eliminating variables from equations.
 It would be nice to have a clear mark where we can stop rewriting the given system, to forestall ending up in a never ending loop.
 When we use the notation of an augmented matrix we can identify such a mark.
 We first need a few more definitions.

 Definition 2.1.8